Thoughtscript/academic_papers/README.md

 - **Truth Grounding and the Liar** <div id="tgl"></div> *Alethic Paradox* - A short paper that uniquely identifies the syntactic cause for Alethic Paradox, provides an algorithm to do so, demonstrates a class of philosophical solutions satisfactory for that, provides a consistency proof for Kripke-Feferman satisfying the four intuitions about Alethic Paradox as well as the empirical observation that most people never apply T-Schema to the Liar Sentence.
 Additional comments (pending): relationship to sub-structural approaches, solutions that can implement and gain from the formal edifice provided, etc.

-- **Connection Theory** <div id="ct"></div> *Experimental math systems* - An improved formulation of `Relational Bundle Theory` which is sufficient to represent the familiar mathematical objects/entities `Ordinals`, `Sets`, `Lattices`, `Graphs`, and `Categories`.
+- **Connection Theory** <div id="ct"></div> *Experimental Math* - An improved formulation of `Relational Bundle Theory` which is sufficient to represent the familiar mathematical objects/entities `Ordinals`, `Sets`, `Lattices`, `Graphs`, and `Categories`.
 The building blocks are `Relations` from which `Mappings` and `Functions` can be derived from.
 Eventual planar geometric relationships will be explored that will help to further explicate important relationships between sign, content, and meaning (as studied in Semiotics).

 - **Relational Bundles and Eliminative Ontic Structural Realism** <div id="rbeosr"></div> *Philosophy of Science* - A decisive defense of Eliminative Ontic Structural Realism and articulation of a new language for mathematical activity sufficient for `Category Theory`, `Graph Theory`, `String Theory`, and the `Ordinals`.
 The original paper demonstrates not only the coherence of a philosophical position deemed incoherent but also how it can be distilled into a diagram (à la C.S.
 Pierce's Existential Graphs or Feynman's Quantum Field Diagrams).
 I gesture at what might be the first noun-less proto-language.